Figures released by Sussex Partnership NHS Foundation Trust reveals children as young as four are being treated for depression and anxiety.

-NHS England has announcement it was spending an extra £133 million to combat mental health problems suffered by our nation’s children.
+NHS England has announced it was spending an extra £133 million to combat mental health problems suffered by our nation’s children.

-Since depression is by far the most common form of mental health problem children suffer from, below we outline signs of the condition parents should be aware of:
+Since depression is by far the most common form of mental health problem children suffers from, below we outline signs of the condition parents should be aware of:

 David Kingsley, consultant adolescent psychiatrist at Cheadle Royal Hospital’s Young Persons’ Service told Rehab 4 Addiction: “If a young person is unable to function at school and has lost interest in things they were previously interested in, that’s a major sign.